leannedo/the-right-brain-dev/src/posts/largest-number-post/find-largest-number-array-java.md

 ## Statements we employ
 There are two statements involving in our process, which is control flow statement (for loop / while loop / for each) and conditional statement (if…else).
 These two statements are extremely important and are basic of every computer program because repeating tasks is what computers are born to do.

+**1. For loop**:

-1. For loop: The for loop is used to iterate over every element of an array or a list to find the most suitable element for the condition we set.
+The for loop is used to iterate over every element of an array or a list to find the most suitable element for the condition we set.
 The syntax in Java is as followed (assume we have 10 elements in the list)

 ```
 for (int i = 0; i <= 10; i++) {